 But what about corrections for 'bad' behaviors?
-As dog owners, we understand that throughout a lifetime, our dogs will inevitably display undesirable behavior(s) and we would be doing you a disservice by ignoring this topic!
+As dog owners, we understand that throughout a lifetime, our dogs will inevitably display undesirable behavior(s) and we would be doing you a disservice by ignoring this topic.
 Through your training program, you will learn how to effectively prevent or interrupt undesirable behavior AND redirect your dog in order to set him/her up for success.
 That said, we will NOT utilize shock collars, prong collars, choke chains, or other forms of pain-inducing corrective devices to discipline undesirable behaviors.
-Our trainers are committed to equipping owners with effective communication strategies that proactively teach dogs how to make the best choice possible...
-Because no breed needs a heavy hand.
+Our trainers are committed to equipping owners with effective communication strategies that proactively teach dogs how to make the most desirable choices - regardless of breed, age, or size.

 Our dog trainers are committed to patiently counseling owners through all of the natural challenges that come along with dog ownership.
 We always support our clients with empathy, understanding, and a strong desire to set owners up for lasting success with their dogs.